RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/data.md

 # Data management in REGARDS UI

 REGARDS frontend uses [Redux](http://redux.js.org/) to centralize and manage data.
 It also setups some middlewares above it, discuss later on.
-One of those middleware, [Redux API middleware]((https://www.npmjs.com/package/redux-api-middleware), is transforming Redux actions holding a `RSAA` field into network request.
+One of those middleware, [Redux API middleware](https://www.npmjs.com/package/redux-api-middleware), is transforming Redux actions holding a `RSAA` field into network requests.
 Those actions define indeed 3 actions, that will be reduced normally by the reducer:
-* \*_REQUEST: A request action.
+* `\*_REQUEST`: A request action.
 It is the action that gets really progated when dispatching an RSAA action.
 REGARDS reducers will, most of the time, mark the data `fetching`.
-* \*_SUCESS: A request success action.
+* `\*_SUCESS`: A request success action.
 It is propagated by the API middleware.
 REGARDS reducers will, most of the time, mark the data `no longer fetching` and store fetching results.
-* \*_FAILURE: A request failure action.
+* `\*_FAILURE`: A request failure action.
 It is propagated by the API middleware.
 REGARDS reducers will, most of the time, mark the data `no longer fetching and in error` and store error data.

 Due to that system, REGARDS fetches and displays data as following:
 1. Dispatch a RSAA action, that will fetch data thanks to Redux API middleware.